techidaily/site-facebook/source/_posts/elevate-your-profiles-security-essential-secrets-of-fb-protection.md

 ## 1\.
 Avoid Befriending Strangers

  Let's start with the basics.
-It is an[unsaid rule not to add strangers on Facebook](https://www.makeuseof.com/reasons-shouldnt-add-strangers-facebook/) because we never know their intentions or real identity.
+It is an [unsaid rule not to add strangers on Facebook](https://www.makeuseof.com/reasons-shouldnt-add-strangers-facebook/) because we never know their intentions or real identity.
 The best practice is to only add people you know personally and in real life.

  Apart from unknowns, you should try not to add people from your professional setup.
 Let's keep the colleagues away—they don't have to see the pictures you took on your last trip.
 Try to meet a person several times before making them friends on Facebook.